 Chemistry is the study of matter and its transformations, from the smallest scale - atoms and subatomic particles - to the macromolecules that provide structure and function to living organisms.
 Chemistry is often called the “central science” because it touches on other STEM disciplines including physics, biology, medicine, environmental science, geology, mathematics, materials science, technology, and many others.
 A degree in Chemistry or Biochemistry can prepare you for a wide range of meaningful careers discovering and applying scientific knowledge.
 Modern chemistry combines computer modeling and experimental observation using procedures that are much safer and more environment-friendly than in past generations.
 Learning chemistry also teaches you important critical thinking skills that can be valuable in any career.

-For more information on either of the two majors or double major options, contact the Chemistry and Biochemistry Major Advisor: Dr. Vanessa Fishback firstname.lastname@example.org.
-All Chemistry and Biochemistrymajors should contact the major advisor every semester.
+For more information regarding the Biochemistry Major or double major options, contact the Biochemistry Major Advisor: Dr. Vanessa Fishback email@example.com.

 Click here to learn about the requirements for the Major in Chemistry.